dhananjaya-mulukaledu/AWS-developer-associate/README.md

 - Use **Glue** to copy your table to Amazon S3 and download locally
   - Use Glue to copy your table to Amazon S3.
 This is the best practice to use if you want automated, continuous backups that you can also use in another service, such as Amazon Athena.

+### DynamoDB Accelerator (DAX)
+- It is a fully managed, highly available, in-memory cache for Amazon DynamoDB that delivers up to a 10 times performance improvement—from milliseconds to microseconds—even at millions of requests per second.
+- DAX is tightly integrated with DynamoDB—you simply provision a DAX cluster, use the DAX client SDK to point your existing DynamoDB API calls at the DAX cluster, and let DAX handle the rest.
+Because DAX is API-compatible with DynamoDB, you don't have to make any functional application code changes.
+DAX is used to natively cache DynamoDB reads.
+-
 ****
 ## AWS RDS
 - RDS POSTGRESQL and RDS MYSQL can be configured with IAM database Authentication.